bruceschaller/node-modbus-rtu/README.md

  * **06** Write Single Register
  * **16** Write Multiple Registers

-Coil functions (readCoils, writeCoils) is not implemented yet.
-But you can fork and add this.
+Coil functions (readCoils, writeCoils) are not yet implemented.
+Please feel free to fork and add these features.

-Also Modbus response error doesn't checks (if your slave device return exception packet, you can't understand it), but crc is checked.
+Also Modbus response doesn't error check.
+(If the slave device returns an exception packet, it will not be understood as a failure.), Howeverm CRC is checked.

 ## Installation
-The simplest way, install via npm.
+The simplest way to install node-modbus-rtu is via npm.

 Add to `packages.json` 2 dependencies: